edison0xyz/hadoop_ftk/README.md

 #### Example commands:

-To view contents of HDFS File System: `python hdfs_ftk.py -f fsimage.xml` Display fsimage: `python hdfs_ftk.py -f test/fsimage.xml -displayfsimage` Extract block id `16386` from HDFS with three datanodes: `python hdfs_ftk.py -f test/fsimage.xml -v -r 16386 -o /output -d 3`
+* To view contents of HDFS File System: `python hdfs_ftk.py -f fsimage.xml`
+* Display fsimage: `python hdfs_ftk.py -f test/fsimage.xml -displayfsimage`
+* Extract block id `16386` from HDFS with three datanodes: `python hdfs_ftk.py -f test/fsimage.xml -v -r 16386 -o /output -d 3`

 #### Demo videos
-Extracting files and displaying fsimage information: https://youtu.be/I1I08ixInxI
+* Extracting files and displaying fsimage information: https://youtu.be/I1I08ixInxI

+## Future works
+* Large file recovery: Files more than the blocksize specified in the configurations are broken into several blocks.
+This tool is unable to recover large data files.
+* Search for filename: Search for filename function will be included in future.